 You may also have to put a value on mental anguish.
 Car accidents cause a range of unexpected complications like flashbacks, sleepless nights, PTSD, depression, and anxiety.
 You may end up asking yourself ‘how do I put a value on mental anguish after a Maryland car accident?’

-A Maryland car accident lawyer will work with you to reach a demand figure too present to the insurance company.
+A Maryland personal injury lawyer will work with you to reach a demand figure too present to the insurance company.
 This will give you a benchmark for what your case is worth.
 Although you are not obliged to stick to this amount, you will have a better idea of whether your insurance company is shortchanging you and the gap between the insurance company offer and an acceptable offer in your case.

 Five Factors to Consider When Dealing With an Insurance Company After a Car Accident in Maryland

 - Insurance adjusters are trained negotiators: Insurance adjusters are often very friendly.
 They will act as if they are on your side.
-They are not.
-The insurance adjuster is employed by the big insurance company and his or her role is to settle the case for as little as possible.
+They are not. the insurance adjuster is employed by the big insurance company and his or her role is to settle the case for as little as possible.
 They are trained negotiators which means they often use psychological tricks to get you to accept an offer such as indicating you will not receive another.

-- The insurance company will try to avoid paying medical expenses: The insurance company is always on the lookout for overbilling or medical expenses not related to the accident.
-The insurer will look for a preexisting condition as a cause of your injuries or suspicious gaps in treatment.
+- The insurance company will try to avoid paying medical expenses: The insurance company is always on the lookout for overbilling or medical expenses not related to the accident. the insurer will look for a preexisting condition as a cause of your injuries or suspicious gaps in treatment.
 Document all doctor and hospital visits and make sure medical professionals are aware of the auto accident.

 - Insurance companies may ignore you if you don’t settle: Sometimes, insurance companies will start ignoring you if you spurn their offers.
 This is a deliberate tactic to panic you into thinking you will receive nothing if you don’t take a lowball offer.
-Insurance companies may lose paperwork or transfer you to a different agent.
-The insurance company may even hope you run out of time to file a lawsuit which is three years from the time of the accident in Maryland.
+Insurance companies may lose paperwork or transfer you to a different agent. the insurance company may even hope you run out of time to file a lawsuit which is three years from the time of the accident in Maryland.

-- Getting You To Make a Statement: The other side’s insurance company often tells claimants they must give a recorded statement early in the process.
-The representative will often seek to trip you up and get you o admit liability or something less obvious that can harm your case.
+- Getting You To Make a Statement: The other side’s insurance company often tells claimants they must give a recorded statement early in the process. the representative will often seek to trip you up and get you o admit liability or something less obvious that can harm your case.
 There is no obligation to give a recorded statement.
 If you hire legal counsel, the attorney will deal with the other side’s insurance company.

-- Blaming other causes or drivers: Blaming other causes and drivers is another common insurance company trick.
-The insurance company seeks to take the heat off its policyholder.
-Blaming a third party, bad weather, poor roads, a defective vehicle or another cause is a means of muddying the waters.
-It can also delay your claim.
+- Blaming other causes or drivers: Blaming other causes and drivers is another common insurance company trick. the insurance company seeks to take the heat off its policyholder.
+Blaming a third party, bad weather, poor roads, a defective vehicle or another cause is a means of muddying the waters. it can also delay your claim.
 Your attorney can ensure the insurance company remains focused on your case.

 Talk to Our Maryland Car Crash Lawyer About an Insurance Settlement Today

-If you were hurt in a car crash and recently received an insurance settlement offer, its not too late to hire a car accident lawyer to help you out.
+If you were hurt in a car crash and recently received an insurance settlement offer, its not too late to hire a Maryland car accident lawyer to help you out.
 If you accept and sign the settlement offer, there is no going back.
 You cannot reopen a case after you have accepted a settlement.
 Please contact our Baltimore personal injury lawyer today at 410-834-3845.